Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Nozzles only can be placed in a bottle sterilizer.

-The hand held lower piece (containing motor and batteries) cannot be washed under the tap, but the motor can be flushed.
-Please watch the video below.
+The white base (containing motor and batteries) cannot be washed under the tap, but the motor can be flushed occasionally, only by the method below.
+Please watch video 6.

 The Snotty Boss is covered by a 12 month warranty for factory or production faults.
 Issues that arise from irregular or insufficient cleaning are not covered by the warranty.